drmason13/advent_of_code_traits/README.md

 [![Build Status][github-actions-badge]][github-actions] [![Latest Version][crates-io-badge]][crates-io]

-# `impl Solution<Day25> for AdventOfCode2021`
+# `impl Solution<'_, Day25, Part2> for AdventOfCode2021<Day25>`

 ## What is this?

-This is [advent_of_code_traits][github], a minimal, flexible framework for implementing solutions to [Advent of Code] in Rust.
+This is [`advent_of_code_traits`](https://github.com/drmason13/advent_of_code_traits), a set of traits to implement solutions to Advent of Code in Rust.

-It takes a trait-based approach using const-generics.
+It takes a trait-based approach using const-generics and autoderef specialization.

+It's basically an excuse to play with rust's type system.

+## Usage

+Please see also the [examples](https://github.com/drmason13/advent_of_code_traits/tree/main/examples).

+Implement traits with your solutions to each day of Advent of Code.

 ## Experimental

-This is already serviceable, but there will be frequent breaking changes as the traits are improved and refined.
+This is already serviceable, but there will be ~~frequent~~ breaking changes as the traits are improved and refined.
-The plan is to release a stable version in time for December 2021.
+The "plan" is to release a stable version ~~in time for December 2021~~ when it's ready.

 See the [Changelog](./CHANGELOG.md) for a current view of progress.